Diokuz/teremock/readme.md

 #### 4. query or three words

 If request method is `get`, and query is short enough, it is used.
-Otherwice, three words are used.
+Otherwise, three words are used.
 These words are pseudorandom, and depends on a) request url (without query) b) query params (sorted, deduped) c) body params (sorted).

 #### 5. `.json` extension.